 Geneva airport is the nearest airport and the only airport with regular transfers to Flaine.
 You would need to arrange onward transport from Geneva Airport to Flaine.

-For family weeks where we have a large number of bookings (i.e. April 2023) we are able to arrange shared transfers (where it is showing as available to book on the booking screen).
+For family weeks where we have a large number of bookings (i.e. April 2024) we are able to arrange shared transfers (where it is showing as available to book on the booking screen).
 Transfer length is approximately 1.5hrs.
 Transfers are scheduled according to flight times and there is not a set timetable.
-Customers will be grouped according to flight times and there may be a wait in the airport for other flights to arrive.
-Transfers will meet flights landing before 20:30 and departing Geneva after 09:30
+Customers will be grouped according to flight times and sometimes there may be a wait of a few hours in the airport for other flights to arrive or to combine passenger journeys for varying flight departure times.
+Transfers will meet flights landing before 20:30 and departing Geneva after 09:30.

 Our partner company Snowexpress offers affordable and environmentally friendly travel to the alps.
 All hold bags and ski bags are included in the price.
+Usually there is just one or two weeks (during February or Easter) when the Snowexpress coach will have a Flaine stop.
+This is still to be confirmed for the 2023/2024 season.
+For all other weeks, the coach will not be operating to Flaine.
 The coaches travel through the night from London Victoria to resort, arriving typically after lunchtime directly at the centre.

 The nearest train station to Flaine is Cluses (30km) although Geneva and Anemasse (70km) are also very close by and are slightly easier to get to.

 You can drive to Flaine, however the road up to the resort from the motorway is quite 'alpine', snow tires and chains are almost certainly required in the winter.
 If you do not have these, an option is to park down the valley and take the bus up.